 - Episode 18: The 7 habits of highly effective losers

 In the end, the answer to breaking a plateau is change.
 Make sure it really is a plateau, try out the simple things for a week or two, and then move to the more aggressive adjustments.
+If the scale stops moving, you can’t.
 You CAN and WILL break any plateau using the methods above!